openharmony/applications_applications_cangjie_wrapper/README.md

 - query domain name data items: Provide an interface for obtaining specified domain name data items, including device attribute shared domains and user attribute domains.
 - Cangjie applications FFI interface definition: Responsible for defining the C language interoperability interface called by the Cangjie language, used to implement Cangjie setting application capabilities.
 - application settings: Responsible for providing basic setting application functionalities, encapsulating C language interfaces for Cangjie interoperability.
+- cangjie_ark_interop：Responsible for providing the definition of the Cangjie annotation class for annotating apis, as well as the definition of the BusinessException exception class thrown to users.
+- ability_cangjie_wrapper：The basic capabilities responsible for providing the context of Ability or Application, including accessing the resources of a specific application, etc.

 ## Directory Structure